 While surveying the Sierra LeoneLiberia border in 1911, Barnes had suffered a serious fall, and was nursed in the town of Boyama.
 Recuperating, he explored the area and became convinced that it was diamondiferous.
 Eight years later, in August 1919, he formed the Lahun Diamond Mining Syndicate, with offices in Great Swan Alley in the City of London.
 For the next eleven years he shuttled between London and Boyama.
 He is reliably reputed to have discovered the first brilliant from West Africa to be sold at Hatton Garden.
 The Lahun Syndicate was voluntarily wound up at his death in 1930.
 He may credibly be considered to have been one of the highest salaried black men in Britain, and perhaps even in the world, at this time.
 The exact date and location of his death are unknown, and no probated will has ever been found.

 Barnes was once described by a journalist as very tall, very thin, very black, and gifted with a prodigious memory.
 Besides his professions as surveyor and mining engineer, he was fluent in many languages, including, unusually, Afrikaans and Mende; a virtuoso musician and harpist; and a rapid-fire orator who rarely used a script or even notes.
 His religious convictions and his philosophy of black anastasis energized his life and gave purpose to his extraordinarily varied career.
 At various times he was a citizen or legal resident of thirteen countries: the United Kingdom, Jamaica, Trinidad, British Guiana, Liberia, Germany, Russia, Austria-Hungary, Venezuela, South Africa, the Gold Coast, Sierra Leone, and the USA.
 Within the Christadelphian Brotherhood he was the first to establish non-English speaking congregations.
 His efforts to encourage large-scale repatriation to Liberia were unsuccessful, and his wide-ranging fund-raising for a network of agricultural and religious institutes in the tribal hinterland of Liberia was largely ineffective due to the First World War and the deliberate marginalization of the hinterland by the Americo-Liberian government of Liberia.
-His son Ben with Frau Fried-Barnes, legally a Jew, born in London, England, but educated in Germany, became a naturalized Brazilian in order to escape the Nazi death camps, in one of which his mother is widely believed to have perished in 1944.
-A close friend of President Juscelino Kubitschek and an adviser on the development of Brasilia, Ben Edmestone Barnes (19031969) was a renowned educator who taught tectonics, sedimentology, structural geology, and crystallography at the Ouro Preto School of Mines.
+His son Ben Edmestone Barnes (19031969) was born in London, but educated in Germany.
+During a violent storm he escaped from a Nazi concentration camp and walked all the way to Marseilles, where he obtained an American passport and sailed on a refugee ship to the USA.
+Later he migrated to Brazil.
+Associated for a time with President Juscelino Kubitschek and an adviser on university education, he was a renowned lecturer on tectonics, sedimentology, structural geology, and crystallography at the Ouro Preto School of Mines.

 L. Alan Eyre